Kubernetes Environments

 tool, kubectl

-, to apply the changes to the running StreamSets Kubernetes agent.
+, to apply the changes to the running IBM StreamSets Kubernetes agent.

 - In the Control Hub Navigation panel, click .